The EPA steps in to take over the East Palestine train derailment cleanup

 The company will also have to attend and participate in public meetings requested by the EPA, he said.

+In statement to NPR on Tuesday, Norfolk Southern said it has already been paying for the cleanup in East Palestine and would continue to do so.

+"We recognize that we have a responsibility, and we have committed to doing what's right for the residents of East Palestine," the railroad said.
+"We are committed to thoroughly and safely cleaning the site, and we are reimbursing residents for the disruption this has caused in their lives."

-Norfolk Southern said Monday that it is working to excavate contaminated soil and water from the site.
-The company said it has so far paid out $3.4 million in financial assistance to families impacted by the accident.
+The company has committed more than $6 million to date in East Palestine, it said, including $3.8 million in direct financial assistance to families impacted by the accident.

+Norfolk Southern also vowed to work with regulators and elected officials to improve railroad safety in light of the crash.

+Pennsylvania Gov. Josh Shapiro praised the EPA for taking charge of the cleanup from the crash, which took place less than a mile from the Ohio-Pennsylvania border.

+The EPA says East Palestine's air quality and municipal water supply quality is normal

+The derailment caused the release of hazardous chemicals into the air and surface water.
+But more recent air monitoring and water sample tests have showed no concerns with air quality or water quality in East Palestine's municipal water supply, the EPA said Monday.
+The agency added that it would publish more detailed data "as it becomes available."

-State officials in Ohio have opened a medical clinic in response to concerns from who believed they may health issues as a result of the derailment, Ohio Gov. Mike DeWine said Tuesday.
+Ohio state officials have opened a health clinic in East Palestine for residents who believe they may have health issues as a result of the derailment, Ohio Gov. Mike DeWine said.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.